amgadabdelhafez/Trello_GPT/README.md

 # Trello Integration System

 This repository contains an integration system that connects Trello and the OpenAI ChatGPT API.
-The system allows you to process tasks from Trello cards, generate subtasks using the ChatGPT API, and update Trello cards with subtask checklists and task progress.
+The system processes tasks from Trello cards, generates subtasks using the ChatGPT API, and updates Trello cards with subtask checklists and task progress.

-## Requirements
+## Features

+The Trello Integration System is designed to:

-1. Read tasks from Trello cards.
+1. Fetch tasks from Trello cards.
 2. Process tasks using the OpenAI ChatGPT API.
 3. Generate subtasks based on the processed tasks.
 4. Create subtask checklists within the corresponding Trello cards.